JamieWritesCode/vagrant-lemp-laravel/README.md

 Finally, `laravel new` creates a blank application.

-You're new vagrant box will be running at IP `192.168.33.22`.
+Your new vagrant box will be running at IP `192.168.33.22`.
 You may want to add this to your hosts file.